 So I started researching non-toxic solutions.
 Through my online reading, I learned that mint oil can kill almost any insect, and that yellow jackets also don’t like soapy or boiling water… We happened to have a quart-size container of Dr. Bronner’s “magic” organic peppermint castile liquid soap in the house.
 The bottle was only half full, so we filled the rest of it up with water to make it a 50% diluted quart.
 Then we waited ‘til it was almost dark outside (this is the only time you should ever deal with yellow jackets, as they’re all inside the nest and inactive at night).
 We poured the quart down the nest’s entry hole (it’s best to do this with an extension device, like a hose or a gas can or watering can, to keep your body further from the nest opening — and you should also wear protective clothing).
 We immediately followed that up by pouring in a kettle full of boiling hot water, which washed the mint oil further down into the nest.
 We didn’t see a single yellow jacket emerge from the nest that night, and we haven’t seen any around here since.
 It worked!

-Followed by 1 tea-kettle full (approx. 1 quart or 4 cups) of boiling water
+• Followed by 1 tea-kettle full (approximately 1 quart or 4 cups) of boiling water

 Bear in mind that it’s possible that boiling soapy water would work on its own, without adding any mint oil.
 Likewise, mint oil might work without using boiling water.
 I haven’t tried it that way, so I’m not sure.
 If you’re worried about killing plants or flowers around the nest, you might want to try a highly-diluted mint oil solution and forego the use of boiling water.